-Did you realize that people respond differently to the news that God is at work in someone's life?
-When a person gets saved, family members typically rejoice at the good news.
+It's interesting how people respond when they hear good news about someone else, specifically, when they hear that a person has come to know Jesus as Savior.
+Family members typically rejoice at the good news.
 They encourage.
 They support.
 But sometimes, they bristle.
 Sometimes they ridicule.
 Sometimes they make it difficult for the person to do what God wants them to do, like go to church or live out their newly found Christian values.